tiagomoita/tiagomoita/README.md

 # Olá !

 My name is Tiago Moita.
-I am a full-time front-end developer living in Lisbon, Portugal.
+I am a full-time front-end developer.

 "Always willing to learn as much as i can with the resources that i have" :D